Why is equality held up as the pinnacle of human evolution? Human development is due to the rejection of equality and exaltation of merit.

-In Australia, women’s life expectancy is over 4 years higher than men according to the Australian Institute of Health and Welfare.
+In Australia, women’s life expectancy is more than four years higher than men, according to the Australian Institute of Health and Welfare.
 Further, the female life expectancy advantage has even been observed in chimpanzees and whales, although it is not universal.
-What’s more?
-The life expectancy gap in our species has grown substantially over the last century.
+What’s more, the life expectancy gap in our species has grown substantially over the last century.

 The life expectancy gap is the definition of a ‘systematic inequality’.
 Am I outraged?
 No. Am I offended?
 No. Should we even aim towards equality in life expectancy?
 No. Why?
 Because it is not a problem.
 It is the result of people’s individual choices and a range of biological factors where there is absolutely no place for regulation.

-So, to understand why it is a non-issue that women are significantly richer in time than men, and indeed why many so-called ‘inequalities’ are also a non-issue, we should first discuss why there exists a life expectancy gap in the first place.
+So, to understand why it is a non-issue that women are significantly richer in time than men, and indeed why many so-called ‘inequalities’ are also non-issues, we should first discuss why there exists a life expectancy gap in the first place.

-Indeed, during the first year of life, in the absence of any outside influence which could differentiate mortality between the sexes, male mortality is 25 to 30 percent greater than is female mortality.
+Indeed, during the first year of life, in the absence of any outside influence that could differentiate mortality between the sexes, male mortality is 25 to 30 per cent greater than female mortality.

 The evidence also shows that differences in chromosomes and hormones between men and women affect longevity.
 For example, males tend to have more fat surrounding the organs (visceral fat) whereas women tend to have more fat sitting directly under their skin (subcutaneous fat).

 Some key non-biological factors also contribute to the inequality in life expectancy.
 For example, men tend to smoke more than women.
-According to the National Institute on Drug Abuse, in 2015 in Australia 16.7% of adult males and 13.6% of adult females smoked cigarettes.
+According to the National Institute on Drug Abuse, 16.7% of adult males and 13.6% of adult females in Australia smoked cigarettes in 2015.
 Also, although women now participate extensively in the workforce, their professional activities are, on average, less prejudicial to their health.

 The increase in the life-expectancy gap over the last century suggests that environmental factors, particularly those that interact with specific genetic elements, have disproportionately benefited women.